Frequently Asked Questions

 - Drive the food to the social service agency listed on the platform and see the impact of your volunteer time!

-For volunteers interested in supporting a location that is not listed above, please email email@example.com about the possibility of bringing Food Rescue US to your community.
+For volunteers interested in supporting a location that is not listed above, please visit our Launch a Site page to learn about the possibility of bringing Food Rescue US to your community.

 Nope.
-Our technology is designed to be user-friendly and has a comprehensive tutorial to answer any questions.
+Our app is designed to be user-friendly and has a comprehensive tutorial to answer any questions.

 Yes.
 Food Rescue US rescues food seven days a week, 365 days a week.
 Hunger does not take a day off.